Vonage-Community/sample-salesforce-minihack24/README.md

 <details>
     <summary>Vonage Video JavaScript Client SDK and Web Components</summary>
     The <a href="https://developer.vonage.com/en/video/client-sdks/web/overview" target="_blank">Vonage Video JavaScript Client SDK</a> unlocks the power of the Video API in the browser.
-The <a href="https://github.com/Vonage-Community/web_components-video_api-javascript/" target="_blank">Vonage Video Web Components</a> package many of the most common use cases into self contained elements that can be dropped into any Web application.
+The <a href="https://github.com/Vonage-Community/web_components-video_api-javascript/" target="_blank">Vonage Video Web Components</a> package many of the most common use cases into self-contained elements that can be dropped into any Web application.
 </details>

 <details>